 While the darkness may have kept audiences immersed in the music, it also meant the musicians couldn’t read their music – so we built them custom music stands that lit up when needed, and dimmed down the rest of the time.

-Finally, at the climax of the piece, we used LEDs to bring the two huge trees which made up the set to life.
-A chase pattern of dynamic light inside the trees crept higher up their trunks and then along the branches to give the illusion of growth.
-This effect brought the experience to a beautiful, powerful conclusion.
+The climax of the piece saw us using LEDs to bring the two huge trees on set to life, with lighting patterns moving higher and further to create the illusion of growth and bringing the experience to a beautiful, powerful conclusion.